What's New!

 We Have Land!

-Birds Eye View of the Proposed Memorial Woodland.
+Birds Eye View of the entire project which includes the Memorial Woodland.
 (Prepared by Tiana Swintak)

 Professionally designed and maintained, The Woodland will be an interactive gathering place.
 The extent of amenities will depend directly on how successful the project becomes.
 Ideally, the finished forest will contain picnic sites, water features and pathways.